 While you wouldn’t think that a 125-page RFP response would earn praise for brevity, that’s exactly why this proposal made our list of great examples.
 Indeed, when you explore this proposal, you’ll see that the responding organization kept their answers very direct and clear — making them stand out from the crowd.

 Now that you’re armed with background information, the how-to guides and real-life examples, you’re ready to improve your healthcare RFP process.
-If you’re looking to learn even more about RFP best practices, we recommend starting with these blogs:
+If you’re looking to learn even more about health system and hospital RFP best practices, we recommend starting with these blogs:

 Resources for RFP issuers: